 Background audio level setting exercise – method and what you should do as an operator

-You should complete this background audio level setting exercise outside of opening hours.
+You should complete this background audio level setting exercise outside of opening hours or as part of set up/sound test for any live background music..
 A group of at least two volunteers is required to undertake the exercise.
 These can be staff members.

 - Seat volunteers at a table closest to sources of amplified sound (e.g. loudspeaker or television)